-The key to leveraging data for strategic advantage is to acquire, analyze and implement data before competitors do.
-As companies race to better understand who is in-market for a new car, suffering from allergies or what ticker will be up this quarter, having in-the-moment data is critical to success.
+The key to leveraging data for strategic advantage is to acquire, analyze, and implement data before competitors do.
+As companies race to better understand who is in-market for a new car, suffering from allergies, or what ticker will be up this quarter, having in-the-moment data is critical to success.

 How data is acquired is as important as what data is acquired